zimmski/tavor/README.md

 ## <a name="build"></a>How do I build Tavor?

-Tavor provides [precompiled 64 bit Linux binaries](#precompiled).
+Tavor provides [precompiled 32 and 64 bit Linux binaries](#precompiled).
 Other architectures are currently not supported, but might work.
-Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries.
+Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries for different architectures.

-If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps (Note: All steps must execute without any errors):
+If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps:

+> **Note:** All steps must execute without any errors.

-1. Install and configure Go.
+1. Install and configure Go

 	At least version 1.4 must be used.
 Your distribution will most definitely have some packages or you can be brave and just install it yourself.
 Have a look at [the official documentation](http://golang.org/doc/install).
 Good luck!